byzantion-xyz/alexandria-stx-graphql/README.md

 ## Implementation

 Once you have the Data Lake and Indexer in place, you can start with the implementation of Alexandria STX GraphQL.
+You can also watch starlord walking you through the setup in the following video https://www.loom.com/share/8f5e70a9a7374cdfa1771f08dc79a823.

 ### Hasura